usersina/flutter-apps-collection/README.md

 # Flutter Apps Collection
 A simple collection of flutter apps with some common use cases & useful little tricks.
+All with **null safety!**

-For more details about each individual project, check out their respective folders.
+For detailed information about each individual app, check out their respective folders.

 # Overview
 <div align="center">